przem360/lilypond-bindings/README.md

 # lilypond-bindings
-micro-editor plugin providing my custom bindings for lilypond
+Custom VIM and micro-editor bindings for lilypond.